TrustArc launches PrivacyCentral to bring data privacy intelligence to enterprises

 TrustArc is one of the myriad data privacy startups capitalizing on the growing array of privacy regulations, such as GDPR in Europe and CCPA in California.
 The San Francisco-based company develops various data protection, certification, and compliance products for enterprises like Intuit, Johnson & Johnson, and Monster, helping them monitor risk around regulations and identify gaps spanning regulatory frameworks.

-Other notable players in the space include Privacera and DataGrail, which just this week raised $50 million and $30 million, respectively; BigID, which is valued at $1 billion following a recent investment; and OneTrust which recently attained a $5 billion valuation.
+Other notable players in the space include Privacera and DataGrail, which just this week raised $50 million and $30 million, respectively; BigID, which is valued at $1 billion following a recent investment; and OneTrust, which recently attained a $5 billion valuation.

 It’s clear that the data privacy market is hot, something TrustArc is looking to capitalize on with PrivacyCentra, which Wandall said solves many problems, including the “inefficient and time-consuming nature of managing privacy across an organization,” particularly when a new law or regulation is introduced.